aptitudetechnology/pylua-bioxen-vm/md_archive/upgrade-prompt.md

 I'm implementing interactive terminal support for Lua VMs to work like a hypervisor.
-Based on previous analysis, I need to modify these core files in the pylua-bioxen-vm library:
+Based on previous analysis, I need to modify these core files in the pylua_bioxen_vm_lib library:

 REQUIRED FILES TO UPDATE:
 1. LuaProcess class file - Convert from subprocess.run to subprocess.Popen with PTY support for persistent interactive processes